 Three types of cognitive load apply to instructional designers crafting training:

 - Intrinsic Cognitive Load: This refers to the inherent complexity of the learning materials or tasks.
-It is determined by the difficulty and complexity of the content itself.
+The difficulty and complexity of the content itself determine it.
 When the intrinsic cognitive load is high, employees may find it more challenging to understand and process the information.

-- Germane Cognitive Load: Germane cognitive load is associated with the learning process and the construction of new knowledge and schema.
+- Germane Cognitive Load: Germane cognitive load is associated with learning and constructing new knowledge and schema.
 It represents the mental effort required to integrate new information with existing knowledge, make connections, and develop a deeper understanding.
 Germane cognitive load is considered beneficial for learning as it promotes meaningful learning and knowledge transfer.

-Instructional designers have very little ability to change intrinsic cognitive load but they do have lots of power over extraneous and germane cognitive load.
+Instructional designers can only slightly change the intrinsic cognitive load, but they have considerable power over extraneous and germane cognitive load.

 The Importance of Cognitive Load in Corporate IT Training

-Cognitive load theory highlights the importance of creating an optimal learning environment where employees can learn effectively to do their job.
-There’s nothing worse than taking training and it’s so bad you feel like you still can’t do your job.
+Cognitive load theory highlights the importance of creating an optimal learning environment where employees can learn effectively to do their jobs.
+There’s nothing worse than taking training, and it’s so bad you feel like you still can’t do your job.

-It kind of makes you feel dumb even though deep down you know it was poor training rather than you.
-By managing cognitive load, organizations can enhance training outcomes and ultimately drive better performance in the workplace.
+It makes you feel dumb even though, deep down, you know it was poor training rather than you.
+By managing cognitive load, organizations can enhance training outcomes and ultimately drive better workplace performance.

-Managing cognitive load for corporate IT training is even more important because it’s already typically a complex topic.
-Not all employees are comfortable with technology, not even digital natives who grew up with tech embedded in every aspect of their life.
+Managing cognitive load for corporate IT training is even more important because it’s typically a complex topic.
+Not all employees are comfortable with technology, not even digital natives who grew up with tech embedded in every aspect of their lives.

-When employees are not overwhelmed by excessive information or distractions, they are more likely to engage with the material, retain key concepts, and be satisfied with their employer.
-Not to mention good training (especially digital training) leads to less employee turnover.
+Employees who aren’t overwhelmed by excessive information or distractions are more likely to engage with the material, retain key concepts, and be satisfied with their employer.
+Not to mention, good training (especially digital training) leads to less employee turnover.

-Taking into account and designing training with cognitive load in mind helps employees and the company.
-A good instructional designer considers every aspect of this in their design and applies it to corporate IT training also to make it more approachable and retainable.
+Considering and designing training with cognitive load in mind helps employees and the company.
+A good instructional designer considers every aspect of this in their design and applies it to corporate IT training to make it more approachable and retainable.

 Understanding the Capacity of the Human Mind for Processing Information

-Before we dive deeper into the impact of cognitive load theory on corporate IT training, it’s important to understand the limitations of our working memory.
-No, I’m not talking about our attention span or that we supposedly have an attention span shorter than a goldfish.
-That’s false because I personally have never seen a goldfish watch a three-hour movie.
+Before we explore the impact of cognitive load theory on corporate IT training, it’s essential to understand the limitations of our working memory.
+No, I’m not talking about our attention span or the fact that we supposedly have an attention span shorter than a goldfish.
+That’s false because I have never seen a goldfish watch a three-hour movie.

-Research suggests that the average adult can hold around seven pieces of information in their working memory at a time.
+Research suggests that the average adult can hold around seven pieces of information in their working memory.
 That’s why US phone numbers have seven digits in them.
 Good luck remembering a UK phone number!

-This means that instructional designers need to carefully consider how much information is presented at any one time.
+Our memory limitations mean that instructional designers must carefully consider how much information is presented at any time.
 It’s also good to limit what’s expected to be remembered.
 Only tasks that must be performed regularly should be expected to be remembered with a bit of practice.

-Don’t show someone how to request time off when they only do it every month or so.
+Don’t show someone how to request time off in a timekeeping system when they only do it every month or so.
 No training can be effective without presenting information to avoid overwhelming employees’ cognitive resources.

 The Impact of Cognitive Load Theory on Corporate IT Training

-People have limited cognition for every activity in life but for training, especially corporate IT training, there can be real-life implications that could have real-life impacts.
+People have limited cognition for every activity in life, but for training, even corporate IT training, there can be real-life implications that could have real-life impacts.

 By applying the principles of this theory, instructional designers can optimize learning experiences for technical topics and improve the ease of learning for employees.
-Technology is already a stressful topic for many employees so training that isn’t stressful and overwhelming is a welcome respite.
+Technology is already stressful for many employees, so training that isn’t stressful and overwhelming is a welcome respite.

-IT in some organizations has a bad reputation specifically because it’s stressful to people and dealing with the help desk can sometimes connect you with that cocky tech who is impatient with you.
+IT in some organizations has a lousy reputation specifically because it’s stressful to people, and dealing with the help desk can sometimes connect you with that cocky tech who is impatient with you.

-If training is done well then employees feel more welcome at their job and know their employer cares.
-If it’s not and train brain is what the company is going for then employees aren’t going to feel supported and they’re going to dread the next IT innovation.
+If training is done well, employees feel more welcome and know their employer cares.
+If it’s not, and train brain is what the company is going for, employees won’t feel supported and will dread the next technical change.

-Because technology is one of the fastest-changing elements of any organization, training must be designed with cognitive load theory in mind every step of the way.
-Hundred-page decks simply won’t cut it and neither will self-recorded videos where endless assumptions are made about what the audience already knows.
+Because technology is one of the fastest-changing parts of any organization, training must be designed with cognitive load theory in mind every step of the way.
+Hundred-page decks simply won’t cut it, and neither will self-recorded videos with endless assumptions about what the audience already knows.

 Practical Strategies for Reducing Cognitive Load in IT Training